What is the EAL in the Mainstream Classroom Project?

 At the core of approach is a focus on academic language, and the training would support classroom teachers’ use and understanding of grammar, core vocabulary, and spoken language, which are key to helping EAL pupils within a whole class context, and which are also likely to have benefits for children more broadly, especially those from a disadvantaged background.

 Involvement in this evaluation project will provide half of the participating schools with funded, high quality, accredited training that aims to fundamentally transform the approach of classroom teachers to literacy across the curriculum.

 Who is it for?

 The pilot programme is initially targeting secondary schools in England, mainly in regions with a high percentage of EAL students.
 The evaluation will focus on teachers of KS4 pupils in History and Science.
 After the evaluation phase in 2017-2019, the aim is to take the programme to all schools in England.

 How will impact be measured?

 Where are the current Delivery Centres?

 At present we have Delivery Centres in the following locations in central and southern England.
 (Please note we are currently looking into the possibility of hosting the programme in other locations and we welcome applications from the north-west and north-east of England and subject to demand we will arrange to provide training in these regions):

 Apply now to join the pilot project

-If you would like to become an evaluation school, please ensure you meet the following criteria:
+If you would like to become an evaluation school, please ensure you are able to meet the following criteria:

 You can release at least one KS4 History and at least one KS4 Science teacher who teach at least these 8 History and 14 Science pupils.